Cameron Harper (soccer): Early life

-Professional
+Club career

 Celtic

 In September 2018, Harper signed with Scottish Premiership club Celtic after turning down a college scholarship from UCLA.
 After 13 players were ruled out of the first-team squad due to COVID protocols, Harper made his professional debut, appearing as a starter in a 1–1 draw against Hibernian on January 11, 2021.

 New York Red Bulls

 On March 5, 2021, it was announced that Harper joined Major League Soccer side New York Red Bulls on a transfer from Celtic.
 On April 25, 2021, he made his debut for New York, appearing as a second-half substitute in a 3–2 loss to the LA Galaxy.

-On May 10, 2022, Harper made his first appearance of the season for New York, providing an assist to Zach Ryan in a 3-0 victory over D.C.
+On May 10, 2022, Harper made his first appearance of the season for New York, providing an assist to Zach Ryan in a 3–0 victory over D.C.
 United as the club advanced to Round of 16 in the 2022 U.S. Open Cup.
-A few days later, on May 14, Harper helped New York to a 1-1 draw on the road against Philadelphia Union, assisting Luquinhas on the equalizing goal.
-Harper started his first match for the club on May 18, 2022, and scored his first professional goal in a 3-3 draw with Chicago Fire SC.
-On July 24, 2022, Harper scored and assisted on the winning goal for New York in a 4-3 victory over Austin FC at Q2 Stadium.
+A few days later, on May 14, Harper helped New York to a 1–1 draw on the road against Philadelphia Union, assisting Luquinhas on the equalizing goal.
+Harper started his first match for the club on May 18, 2022, and scored his first professional goal in a 3–3 draw with Chicago Fire FC.
+On July 24, 2022, Harper scored and assisted on the winning goal for New York in a 4–3 victory over Austin FC at Q2 Stadium.

+During the 2023 season, Harper became a regular starter for New York at right-back.
+On June 23, 2023, he scored his first goal of the season in a 2–2 draw with Charlotte FC.
+During the 2024 season, new coach Sandro Schwarz played Harper mostly as a right-winger.
+On May 11, 2024, he scored his first goal of the season in a 4–2 victory over New England Revolution.
+A few days later, on 15 May, Harper scored the winning goal for New York in a 4–1 victory over Atlantic Cup rivals D.C.
+United.

-International
+International career

 Harper is eligible to represent the United States and Scotland internationally.
 In 2019, he was invited to youth national-team camps for both nations, but decided to represent the United States.